Data sources

 It does:

-• Authenticate as the configured user using the official Postgres / Mongo driver.
+• authenticate as the configured user and ping the server,

 It doesn't:

-• Check that the role can read every table you'd want backed up.
+• check that the role can actually read every table you want backed up,

 Common fixes

-• TLS error on a self-signed cert – Backup won't trust unknown CAs today.
-Use a publicly-trusted cert (Let's Encrypt etc.) on your database, or contact us.
+• TLS errors on a self-signed certificate — Backup won't trust unknown CAs today.
+Use a publicly-trusted certificate on the database, or contact us.

 On this page